Loading...

 Okay, well, let's move on to the second part of the lesson, all around making and evaluating your jerk veg.

-So creating a timeplan ensures more efficient use of time when preparing and cooking.
+So creating a time plan ensures more efficient use of time when preparing and cooking.

 If you think about what we're cooking today, we've got the jerk veg, we've got the curry, and we've got the rice and peas too.

-So a timeplan will help us make all of these much more efficiently.
+So a time plan will help us make all of these much more efficiently.

-So we need to read through the recipes carefully, noting: any advanced preparation that needs to be done, such as preheating the oven or perhaps lining a baking tray.
+So we need to read through the recipes carefully, noting any advanced preparation that needs to be done, such as preheating the oven, or perhaps lining a baking tray.

-And any overlaps, too, for example, like chopping vegetables that could be done.
+And any overlaps too, for example, like chopping vegetables that could be done.

 Also, you need to think about the estimated time taken for each of the tasks.

-We also need to note things like preparation and cooking times so it can be sequenced in the right order.
+We also need to note things like preparation and cooking times, so it can be sequenced in the right order.

-So, for example, while some things are baking, other tasks can be done.
+So for example, while some things are baking, other tasks can be done.

 So we need to start with the tasks that take the longest time, first of all.

-And sometimes, when you're writing a timeplan, it's easier to start at the end and work backwards to the start.
+And sometimes when you're writing a time plan, it's easier to start at the end and work backwards to the start.

-Plus, health and safety and special points can also be highlighted on the timeplan.
+Plus, health and safety and special points can also be highlighted on the time plan.

-So things like food hygiene and safety, or washing up, too.
+So things like food hygiene and safety or washing up too.

-So here's an example time here for the jerk veg with a black bean curry and the rice and peas.
+So here's an example time plan here for the jerk veg with a black bean curry and the rice and peas.

-So you can see I put the time in one column, which I've estimated for each of the tasks.
+So you can see I put the time in one column, which I've estimated each of the tasks.

 I then put the order of work, what needs to be done.

-So, for example, I've preheated the oven at the very start, so it's ready to go.
+So for example, I've preheated the oven at the very start, so it's ready to go.

 I've also highlighted anything to do with hygiene and safety too, as well as any special point for each of the steps.